mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 The methods outlined in this section combine to create a methodology aligned with formative intervention and DBR principles.

-#### Identifying specific techniques (methods) of formative interventions suitable to this study

-MAKE MORE SPECIFIC TO THIS INTERVENTION?
+MAKE MORE SPECIFIC TO THIS INTERVENTION AND RESERACH QUESTIONS.
 FIND MORE DIRECT PARALLELS?
 5D FOR EXAMPLE

 As the game making activity for participants is novel there are few if any established community or working processes.